guard/guard-bundler/README.md

 end
 ```

-Add guard definition to your Guardfile by running this command:
+Add the plugin definition to your Guardfile by running this command:

 ```bash
 $ guard init bundler